-We look, too, at issues that directly affect the lives of ordinary people, like how much they pay in taxes and social security, and how much leisure time they can take.
+We also look at issues that directly affect everyone’s daily life, like how much people pay in taxes and social security, and how much leisure time they can take.
 We compare how different countries’ school systems are readying their young people for modern life, and how different countries’ pension systems will look after their citizens in old age.

-Drawing on facts and real-life experience, we recommend policies designed to make the lives of ordinary people better.
+Drawing on facts and real-life experience, we recommend policies designed to improve the quality of people's lives.
 We work with business, through the Business and Industry Advisory Committee to the OECD, and with labour, through the Trade Union Advisory Committee.
 We have active contacts as well with other civil society organisations.
 The common thread of our work is a shared commitment to market economies backed by democratic institutions and focused on the wellbeing of all citizens.
 Along the way, we also set out to make life harder for the terrorists, tax dodgers, crooked businessmen and others whose actions undermine a fair and open society.

 OECD at 50 and beyond

 As the OECD turns 50, we are focusing on helping governments in our member countries and elsewhere in four main areas:

 - First and foremost, governments need to restore confidence in markets and the institutions and companies that make them function.
 That will require improved regulation and more effective governance at all levels of political and business life.